quantmind/pulsar/docs/source/design.rst

 CPU-bound
 ~~~~~~~~~~~~~~~
-Another way for an actor to function is to use its :attr:`~.Actor.executor`
+Another way for an actor to function is to use its :meth:`~.Actor.executor`
 to perform CPU intensive operations, such as calculations, data manipulation
 or whatever you need them to do.
 CPU-bound :class:`.Actor` have the following properties: